 Our vaccine research to date has focused on the use of TLR9 agonists as novel vaccine adjuvants.
-B-Class TLR9 agonists, such as our CpG 1018 adjuvant, stimulate release of cytokines necessary for T cell activation and establishing long-term immunity.
-TLR9 stimulation particularly helps generate Th1 immune response that are important to control pathogens such as virus and bacteria.
+B-Class TLR9 agonists, such as our CpG 1018 adjuvant, stimulate release of cytokines necessary for T cell activation establishing long-term immunity.
+TLR9 stimulation particularly helps generate Th1 immune responses that are important to control pathogens such as viruses and bacteria.
 As a result, TLR9 adjuvanted vaccines induce a specific Th1 immune response and more durable levels of protective antibodies relative to non-adjuvanted vaccines.
-Our CpG 1018 adjuvant has an established tolerability profile demonstrated in a wide range of clinical trials and real-world, commercial use, and has consistently demonstrated its ability to enhance the immune response without excessive reactogenicity in HEPLISAV-B and multiple COVID-19 clinical trials.
+Our CpG 1018 adjuvant has an established tolerability profile demonstrated in a wide range of clinical trials and real-world, commercial use, and has consistently demonstrated its ability to enhance the immune response without excessive reactogenicity as shown in multiple clinical trials in our HEPLISAV-B and COVID-19 vaccine collaboration programs.

-Key 2022 Financial and Business Highlights
+Key 2023 Business and Financial Highlights